mdn/yari/README.md

 First, to find out which applications have out-of-date packages, run:

-    ./bin/yarn-outdated-all.sh
+    yarn outdated

-It won't stop if any one app has outdated packages.
-It will go through all of them.
-Suppose that it mentions outdated packages, go into the app folder and run something like this:
+If it mentions outdated packages, run and select the packages you want to

-    cd cli
+upgrade:

-    yarn outdated  # optional if you already know from ./bin/yarn-outdated-all.sh yarn upgrade webpack --latest
+    yarn upgrade-interactive

 ### Upgrading React